Ria180904/Diabetes-Predictor/README.md

-# Diabetes Predictor
+# 📌Diabetes Predictor
 The Diabetes Predictor is a machine learning-based project that aims to predict whether a person is likely to have diabetes based on health parameters.
 The system leverages medical datasets (such as the PIMA Indian Diabetes Dataset) and applies classification algorithms to analyze features like age, BMI, glucose level, insulin,etc.

-# Features
+# 🚀Features
 - Data preprocessing: handling missing values, normalization, and feature scaling
 - Exploratory Data Analysis (EDA) with visualization
 - Implementation of multiple ML algorithms (Logistic Regression, Decision Trees, Random Forest, etc.)
 - Model evaluation using accuracy, precision, recall, F1-score, and ROC-AUC
 - Simple interface for predictions (via notebook or Flask/Django for deployment)

-# Technologies Used
+# 🛠️Technologies Used

 _Python Libraries:_ NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn